noamkfir/testcon-legacy-code-black-hole/README.md

 To see the final state of the project, with all the exercises in their final states, check out the tag `finish`.

+# Legacy Code Exercise 1 - Step-By-Step

+In this exercise, we want to change the message displayed by the app when no active items remain.

+The current behavior has two cases:

+1. When there is only one active item, the following message is displayed: `1 item left`
+2. In all other cases, the following message is displayed: `<number> items left` (for example, `3 items left`)

+Note that we are not considering negative and special numbers (infinity, max, etc.).

+This means that when no active items remain, the message displayed is `0 items left`.

+Our goal is to change the message in this case to `No items left`.

+To follow step-by-step, check out the numbered tags one after the other.
+Compare each step's code to the previous step to see what changed.
+This file is also updated for each step.